 How To Perform a Compression Test?

-Compressive testing works by subjecting a material to a compressive force until it reaches a specified deformation or until it fractures.
+Compression testing works by subjecting a material to a compressive force until it reaches a specified deformation or fractures.
 The process typically involves the following steps:

-• Mounting of the Sample: The sample is mounted between two plates or jaws of a testing machine.
-The machine may use hydraulic, pneumatic, or mechanical force to apply pressure to the sample.
+- Mounting of the Sample: The sample is mounted between two plates or jaws of a testing machine.
+The machine may use hydraulic, pneumatic, or mechanical force to apply load to the sample.

-• Application of Force: A compressive force is applied to the sample at a constant rate until it reaches a specified deformation or until it fractures.
+- Application of Force: A compressive force is applied to the sample at a constant rate until it reaches a specified deformation or fractures.
 During the test, the applied force and the resulting deformation are measured and recorded.

 What Is the Compression Test Equipment?

-In a compression test, a sample of the material is sandwiched between two testing equipment plates or jaws and compressed to a predetermined distortion or until it cracks.
+In a compression test, a sample of the material is sandwiched between two compression testing machine plates or jaws and compressed to a predetermined deformation or until it cracks.

 What Are the Common Compression Testing Results